Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     ```

 > [!NOTE]
 > Copilot generated two unit tests for the `GetById` method.
 The first test checks if the method returns a plane when the id exists.
 The second test checks if the method returns a `NotFound` result when the id does not exist.
-It also matches how the unit tests are structured in the `PlanesControllerTests.cs` file.
+It also matches how the unit tests are structured in the `PlaneControllerTests.cs` file.

 > [!NOTE]
 > Creating unit tests works best when the scope is limited to a single method.
 You can then use `#file` to make sure it creates unit tests that is in line with the existing unit tests.

-- Now Open `PlanesControllerTests.cs` and Place your cursor at the end of the file, after the `}` of the `GetAll_ReturnsListOfPlanes()` method.
+- Now Open `PlaneControllerTests.cs` and Place your cursor at the end of the file, after the `}` of the `GetAll_ReturnsListOfPlanes()` method.

 ```csharp
 public class PlanesControllerTests